 Eating a wide variety of healthy foods, including includes fruits, vegetables, protein foods, grains, dairy and plenty of water provides essential nutrients needed to have healthy teeth and gums is an excellent way to prevent tooth decay and promote oral health.

-JR Dental has two convenient locations serving Jacksonville, Florida.
+JR Dental has four convenient locations serving Jacksonville, Florida.
 We believe in treating our patients with quality care.
 We are here to answer any questions you might have regarding your dental health.
 Call us today at (904) 786-5850 or schedule an appointment.